 While the use of drugs and alcohol among veterans is a known issue, substance abuse among active-duty members of the United States Armed Forces is itself a significant problem.
-This article will discuss only active-duty military substance abuse, the problems caused by it, and some of the factors that are thought to contribute to it.
+This article will discuss only substance abuse by active-duty military personnel, the problems caused by it, and some of the factors that are thought to contribute to it.

 Abuse of alcohol or other drugs can be problematic for active-duty military personnel for many of the same reasons that substance use issues impact productivity in the private sector.
 For example:1,2,3

 Within the military, specifically, the use and abuse of drugs and alcohol can cause problems in terms of readiness, discipline, and the mental and physical health of the service members.
 It can also cause issues within the unit, disrupting the coherence that is so vital to the safety of the soldier during battle.3

 In the military, certain substance types tend to be abused more often than others.
 Alcohol and prescription drugs (including sedatives and opioid painkillers) are more commonly abused than illicit drugs.4

 Research on military conflicts in Iraq and Afghanistan have shown that both deployments and exposure to combat are correlated with increase alcohol intake, heavy/binge drinking, and other alcohol-related problems.5 In 2015, 30% of active-duty service members were binge drinkers.
 More than 5% were heavy drinkers.
 Just over one-third either engaged in hazardous drinking behaviors or met criteria for alcohol use disorder (AUD).
 In the Marine Corps, specifically, nearly half of these service members engaged in disordered or hazardous drinking.4